kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## Preserve Proprietary Notices

-You agree not to remove any proprietary notices attached to materials containing _Confidential Information_.
+You agree not to remove any copyright notices, confidential markings, or other proprietary notices from materials containing _Confidential Information_.

 ## Legally Required Disclosure